 Our first visit to Palawan was the moment I realized how truly blessed and beautiful the islands of Philippines are.
 The main highlight of this trip was to experience island hopping in El Nido and as a sea lover, the place instantly became my most favorite and convinced myself that I would definitely go back.

-I always thought that people living on a beachfront houses are the luckiest and I was beyond thankful for those two mornings we were able to have our breakfast with a very much impressive view.
+I always thought that people living in a beachfront house are the luckiest and I was beyond thankful for those two mornings we were able to have our breakfast with a very much impressive view.
 Aah, #takemeback.

 Island hopping, yay!
 According to the resort staff, the best tours offered are A & C so we availed both for two days but the next time I visit, I’ll make sure to go with all four and I would stay for a whole week, para sulit (and that is if I have enough money).